 St. Augustine is a walkable city if you are staying in or near the downtown area.
 They also have a trolley system that stops at all major tourist attractions and nearby beaches.
 Many hotels and inns also offer bike rentals to help you get places faster.

 St. Augustine is pretty small and safe, so walking everywhere is easy.
 If you are staying outside of downtown or closer to the beaches, you might want to consider keeping your rental car to get to all the places you need to go.

 When to Visit St. Augustine

-It’s best to avoid St. Augustine during Christmas and New Year because it gets very crowded and hotel prices soar.
+It’s best to avoid St. Augustine during Christmas and New Year because it gets very crowded, and hotel prices soar.
 They do have fantastic Christmas festivals and a lighting ceremony, though, if you’re interested.
 St. Augustine is home to Flagler College, so May and August can get very crowded in the city with graduation ceremonies and visiting parents.

-For the best weather, visit St. Augustine during February through April or September through November.
+For the best weather, visit St. Augustine from February through April or September through November.
 There will also be fewer people and more time for you to enjoy your vacation without fighting the crowds.

 Where to Stay in St. Augustine

 Budget: The Cozy Inn is family-owned and operated.
 It’s only a 7-minute walk from the historic downtown district and 1 mile from the Castillo de San Marcos.
 All the rooms are equipped with minifridges, microwaves, and free Wi-Fi.
 You can also bring your pet for a small additional fee.

 Mid-range: Hampton Inn St. Augustine has free breakfast and is only 2 miles from Anastasia Beach and 1 mile from Ripley’s Believe it or Not.
 The rooms are simple but fully equipped with a coffee maker, minifridge, TV, and microwave.